-- regulated revenue from sale of ROCs, FITs or CfDs FITs or from payments being made by the counterparty to a CFD FIT; and - sale of electricity to electricity suppliers, energy traders or on-site users.
+- regulated revenue from sale of ROCs, FiTs or CfD FiTs or from payments being made by the counterparty to a CfD FiT; and - sale of electricity to electricity suppliers, energy traders or on-site users.

-The split of the Group's regulated revenue between the sale of ROCs, FITs and CfDs will depend on the projects acquired by the Group.
-All of the assets acquired by the Group using the proceeds of the IPO and Tap Issue were large scale ROC projects commissioned under the 2 ROC, 1.6 ROC and 1.4 ROC support bandings.
-Whilst it is expected that the majority of the assets acquired in the next phase will be ROC assets, the Group will also look to acquire FIT assets and will, via its Investment Adviser, bid in the first round of CfD auctions.
+The split of the Group's regulated revenue between the sale of ROCs, FiTs and CfD FiTs will depend on the projects acquired by the Group.
+All of the assets acquired by the Group using the proceeds of the IPO, the 2014 Tap Issue and the 2014 Placing Programme were large scale ROC projects commissioned under the 2 ROC, 1.6 ROC and 1.4 ROC support bandings or FiT assets.
+Whilst it is expected that the majority of the assets acquired in the next phase will be ROC assets, including both 5 MW-plus operational and grace period projects and sub-5 MW projects, the Group may also look to continue to acquire FiT assets in the form of industrial rooftop projects.

-The regulated revenues for installations under the 2 ROC banding are typically c.65 per cent. of total revenue, under 1.6 regulated revenues are c.60 per cent. and under the 1.4 banding are c.55 per cent. of total revenues.
-Depending on the year of commissioning and size of installation, FIT assets will have, typically, between 65 per cent. and 87 per cent. of their revenues derived from a regulated FIT.
-As described in Part III of this document, both the ROC and FIT regulatory regimes benefit from RPI linkage under regulation and are fixed under regulation at the point of a plant's commissioning for 20 years.
-Support under the CFD FIT regime is provided by way of a private law contract for 15 years from the relevant start date and benefits from CPI linkage.
+The regulated revenues for installations under the 2 ROC banding are typically c.
+65 per cent. of total revenue, under 1.6 regulated revenues are c.60 per cent., under the 1.4 banding are c.
+58 per cent. and under the 1.3 banding are c.
+56 per cent.
+Depending on the year of commissioning and size of installation, FiT assets also have graduated regulatory revenues ratios against the sale of generated electricity, depending on the year in which a plant was accredited, with the earliest period of 2011/2012 receiving up to 90 per cent. of revenue from FiT.
+As described in Part III of this document, both the ROC and FiT regulatory regimes currently benefit from RPI linkage under regulation (although it is proposed that FiTs will be subject to CPI linkage) and are fixed under regulation at the point of a plant's commissioning for 20 years (save that, subject to UK parliament approval, it is proposed under the DECC Consultation that new solar PV projects of 5 MW and below which do not satisfy the criteria of any significant financial commitment grace period introduced by DECC or which have not been accredited under the RO by 22 July 2015 will not benefit from such a fixed level of support).
+Support under the CfD FiT regime is provided by way of a private law contract for 15 years from the relevant start date and benefits from CPI linkage.
 To the extent the Group acquires assets installed under earlier regulatory regimes, such as plants installed in 2011 or 2012 the proportion of revenue coming from the regulated component may be significantly higher.